 Chocoa Festival – Chocolate lovers should head to the Beurs van Berlage in Amsterdam for a festival promoting sustainable and good quality chocolate – includes workshops and tastings.
-8th edition scheduled for Feb 2020, to be confirmed.
+8th edition scheduled for 22-23 Feb 2020.

 See our complete festival calendar for Amsterdam

 MONO JAPAN – Cultural fair (5th edition) of authentic and contemporary Japanese crafts & design.
 Due early Feb 2020 (to be confirmed) at the Lloyd Hotel Cultural Embassy.

 Huishoudbeurs 2020 – Large Dutch household event expo at Amsterdam RAI, 22 Feb – 1 Mar 2020.

 Amsterdam Magic Show – Monthly magic and comedy show with international performers.
 At Boom Chicago’s Rozentheater, Rozengracht in Amsterdam, Tuesday 4 Feb 2020 at 2000.

 Boom Chicago – Comedy and improv show held Wed – Sat and playing at Rozentheater on Rozengracht.

 Internationaal Theater Amsterdam (ITA) – Amsterdam’s renowned theatre company performs shows in Dutch which have live English surtitles above the stage – for Thursday night shows at the Stadsschouwburg theatre.